23 Best Places to Visit in Central Mexico in Fall and Winter

 Visit in the spring like I did, and the streets will be lined with stunning purple jacaranda flowers, making the whole place even more beautiful.

-Not only is it truly gorgeous, but Queretaro’s historic center is one of the cleanest places I’ve ever been in Mexico (no shade to the rest of the country, but this is a cut above).
+Not only is Queretaro’s historic center truly gorgeous, but it’s also one of the cleanest places I’ve ever visited in Mexico, even surpassing the cleanliness of the rest of the country.

 For a taste of local life, venture into one of the markets to pick up some fresh food staples.
 In the evening, check out Queretaro’s diverse array of restaurants and bars.